antisvin/OpenWare_Axowl/Axoloti/README.md

 ## How can I run it?

-1. Install the OWL bootlader (MidiBoot-Axoloti.bin file) in DFU mode.
+1. Install the OWL bootloader (MidiBoot-Axoloti.bin file) in DFU mode.
 DFU mode is entered by pressing the tiny S1 switch when device is booting.
-After that you can use dfu-util or [webdfu](https://devanlai.github.io/webdfu/dfu-util/) to flash bootlader binary to addres
+After that you can use dfu-util or [WebDFU](https://devanlai.github.io/webdfu/dfu-util/) to flash bootloader binary to address 0x08000000

 2. After flashing bootloader and rebooting you should be able to see a new USB MIDI device name named ``OWL-BOOT``

 3. Flash firmware by playing MIDI SySex file (Axoloti.syx).
-Specific utility to play MIDI depends on OS used (i.e. amidi on Linux), but you can use official [Rebel Technlology flash page](https://www.openwarelab.org/Tools/firmware.html) in Chromium based browsers
+Specific utility to play MIDI depends on OS used (i.e. amidi on Linux), but you can use official [Rebel Technlology flash page](https://www.openwarelab.org/Tools/firmware.html) in Chromium-based browsers.

 4. Wait for device LED to stop flashing (firmware loading should take 5-10 seconds)

 5. It's recommended to erase patch if you're flashing Axowl for the first time.
-This can be done using [OpenWare tool](https://pingdynasty.github.io/OwlWebControl/extended.html)
+This can be done using [OpenWare tool](https://pingdynasty.github.io/OwlWebControl/extended.html).

-If all went well, you should end up with a working firmware after rebooting Axoloti
+If all went well, you should end up with a working firmware after rebooting Axoloti.
+USB device name would be ``OWL-AXOLOTI``

 ## Where can I get binaries?